GenomicsLaboratory/ReproducibleResearch/README.md

 # ReproducibleResearch
+The Genetics and Applied Genomics Laboratory is committed to promoting and using best practices to conduct reproducible research.

-Repository with data and codes to reproduce the research carried out in the laboratory of genetics and applied genomics of Dr. Jose Gallardo
+In this repository you will find the data and codes to reproduce the research carried out in the following research articles: